Common Names: Flexuous Wild Pine

 Family: Bromeliaceace

-Habit: Tillandsia flexuosa grows without discernible stems.
+Habit: Tillandsia flexuosa grows without discernible stems in clumps of 2 – 4 pseudobulbs..
 The leaves are covered with pale lepidote scales that form transverse lines across the loose pseudobulb that is open forming a water holding center.
 The leaves are to 50 cm in length, without a distinction from leaf base to leaf, with an acuminate leaf apex and entire margin and are whorled forming a twisted shaped pseudobulb.

 Habitat: Tillandsia flexuosa grow on shrubs and trees in wetlands and Dry Broadleaf Evergreen Formation – Forests and Shrublands (coppice and scrublands).

-Distribution in Bahamas/Globally: Tillandsia flexuosa occurs on all island groups within the Bahamian Archipelago, Florida, the entire Caribbean region, and Panama south to northern South America.
+Distribution: Tillandsia flexuosa occurs on all island groups within the Lucayan Archipelago, Florida, the entire Caribbean region, and Panama south to northern South America.

-Medicinal/Cultural/Economic usage: Tillandsia flexuosa has no known medicinal use in the Bahamas.
+Medicinal/Cultural/Economic usage: Tillandsia flexuosa is not known to be used medicinally in the Lucayan Archipelago.